 Rome’s history is being rewritten.
 New excavations are giving us groundbreaking insights into the events that defined the Empire and the personal stories of its people – not just emperors and the elite, but the working classes, engineers and common soldiers.
-Through their experiences, we are gaining a radically different perspective on Rome’s history – leading experts to challenge the traditional view of the Empire.
-Now they can tell Rome’s previously untold story, based on more, and broader, sources than ever before.
+Through their experiences, we are gaining a radically different perspective on Rome’s history, leading experts to challenge the traditional view of the Empire.

 With unique access to new excavations and combining innovative use of CGI with stylish dramatisation this series uncovers a fresh, darker Rome that is disarmingly modern.

 DIRECTOR OF PHOTOGRAPHY

 Soprientendenza Speciale Per I Beni Archeologici Di Roma

 Sovraintendenza Ai Beni Culturali Comune Di Roma

 Soprintendenza Archeologica Di Napoli E Pompeii

 Mercati Di Traiano – Museo Dei Fori Imperiali